irealsourav/AutomationWithNightWatchJS/README.md

 Prerequisites to run the project ::
 ======================================
 * NodeJS and NPM should be installed and version should be v15 and 7.14.0 respectively.
-* install nightwatch globally :: npm install nightwatch --save -g so that code caould be run from anywhere in the machine.
+* install nightwatch globally :: npm install nightwatch --save -g so that this code could be run from anywhere in the machine.
 * After installation check the version as well to make sure it installed correctly.

 How to run ::